ubccr/ccrdocs/pages/hpc/login.md

 [Open OnDemand](https://ondemand.ccr.buffalo.edu) provides access to CCR's clusters, storage, visualization servers, and interactive apps.
-CCR's OnDemand portal offers Linux desktops for GUI-based applications, software applications like MatLab, RStudio Desktop, and Jupyter Notebook, and vscode, an interactive development environment.
+CCR's OnDemand portal offers Linux desktops for GUI-based applications, software applications like MatLab, RStudio Desktop, Jupyter Notebook, and vscode, an interactive development environment.
 OnDemand can be used in any browser from almost any device.
 More information about OnDemand can be [found here](../portals/ood.md).